social-link-analytics-group-bsc/experiment-platform/README.md

 ### Run container

 To run containers without building them `docker-compose -f docker-compsoe.dev.yml up`.
-The option `-d` can be include to run containers in background.
+The option `-d` can be added to run containers in background.

 ### Clean-up